Philosophical Aspects of Dual Use Technologies

 Showing items related by title, author, creator and subject.

-An International Perspective on Advancing Technologies and Strategies for Managing Dual-Use Risks: Reprot of a Workshop Unknown author (National Research Council (United States).
+An International Perspective on Advancing Technologies and Strategies for Managing Dual-Use Risks: Reprot of a Workshop Unknown creator (National Research Council (United States).
 Committee on Advances in Technology and the Prevention of Their Application to Next Generation Biowarfare Threats, 2005)